 Wang Lab includes a computational lab and an experimental lab.
-Traditionally Wang Lab was mainly working on computational systems biology.
-Since 2016, Wang Lab has shifted toward on conducting both computational and experimental systems biology.
+Traditionally Wang Lab was mainly working on computational systems biology, machine learning and AI.
+Since 2016, Wang Lab has shifted toward conducting both computational and experimental systems biology in cancer and immunology.

-The computational work includes: (1) big medical data analysis (2) machine learning and deep learning (3) predictive model construction based on genomic data of diseases including cancer.
-We are developing novel algorithms for modeling of molecular networks and cancer biomarker discovery, and also developing new concepts for data analysis toward interpreting data, generating, prioritizing and testing new hypotheses.
+The computational work includes: (1) big medical data analysis (2) machine learning, deep learning and artificial intelligence (3) AI-based predictive model construction.
+We are developing novel AI algorithms (machine learning, deep learning) for modeling of molecular networks and cancer biomarker discovery, and also developing new concepts for data analysis toward interpreting data, generating, prioritizing and testing new hypotheses.

 Examples of the computationally driven work: